Thank You

 Which one is best for you?
 It depends on your circumstances and your budget.
 If you failed your exam twice, I highly recommend hiring a one-on-one tutor or signing up for a coaching program.
 These resources will help you find where you’re going wrong and help you correct and improve it.
 If you are taking your module for the first time, you may want to purchase supplemental materials and study independently.
 After a few weeks, if you feel that you’re struggling, consider upgrading to the other options.

-Posted on by Comments Off on How to Download Survival Guides for CPA Canada PEP Modules
+How to Download Survival Guides for CPA Canada PEP Modules

-Update: The Survival Guides have been replaced by PEP Syllabus.
-Please seethis updated post.
+• Update: The Survival Guides have been replaced by PEP Syllabus.
+Please see this updated post.

 The CPA Canada Survival Guides are an excellent resource to keep track of eBook readings, assignments, deadlines and deliverables.
 It’s a good idea to download and print them before your module starts, so that you complete your readings in advance.